turingschool/backend-curriculum-site/module2/success/index.md

   * Inspect and understand params.
 Where they come from and what they contain.
   * How to prepare data for your views.
   * How to use strong params.
-  * Refactoring best practice for MVC ( fat models skinny controllers )
+  * Refactoring best practice for MVC.
+Fat models, skinny controllers
   * Strong Params
 1. Models
   * ActiveRecord Model vs PORO